RegardsOss/RegardsOss.github.io/REGARDS-docs/SRF.md

 :--------------------------: | :---------: | :--------: | :--------------: | :-------:
 CVE-2018-1196 | Spring Boot supports an embedded launch script that can be used to easily run the application as a systemd or init.d linux service[1].
 The script included with Spring Boot 1.5.9 and earlier is susceptible to a symlink attack which allows the “run_user” to overwrite and take ownership of any file on the same system. | 4.3 | 2018-01-30 | 1.5.10+/2.0.0.RC1+

 This vulnerability exposes REGARDS to no threats as we are not setting up the system as a service and we are not using the script.
-TODO: check script use.

 ##### 6. Spring Cloud Netflix